Funding Opportunities for Graduate Students

 Tuition Remission and Graduate Assistantships

 Many professors and some administrators may have hourly work available.
-M.A. and M.R.P. students are paid $10 to $13 per hour, and can work up to 20 hours per week.
-During semesters when a student receives a GTRS/GA stipend, they may only work a maximum of 14 hours in addition to their GA assignment.
-Ph.D. students may accept up to six hours of hourly work.
+M.A. and M.R.P. students can work up to 20 hours per week and are paid hourly.
+During semesters when a student receives a GTRS/GA stipend, they may only work a maximum of 14 hours (M.A./HPP) or 15 hours (M.R.P.) in addition to their GTRS/GA assignment.
+Ph.D. students may accept up to five hours of hourly work.

 Fellowships and Scholarships

-National Society of Women Descendents of the Ancient and Honorable Artillery Company
+National Society of Women Descendants of the Ancient and Honorable Artillery Company

 Scholarships for women enrolled in a graduate program in Historic Preservation are available.
 Applicants must be U.S. citizens.
 Scholarships of $300 to $500 are awarded; the deadline to apply is in August.
 For information, contact the National Society of Women Descendants of the Ancient and Honorable Artillery Company, Scholarship Committee, Nancy B. Cobos, President, 1475 Freetown Drive, Reston, VA 20191-2527.